wizarddata/Blue-Wizard-Mod/README.md

 # Blue-Wizard-Mod
  Bluetooth controller for the Kinesis Advantage line of keyboards using the BlueMicro firmware.
 =======
- Open source bluetooth controller for the Kinesis Advantage and Advantage 2 line of keyboards using the BlueMicro firmware.
+ Bluetooth controller for the Kinesis Advantage and Advantage 2 line of keyboards using the BlueMicro firmware.

  If you're interested in purchasing an assembled mod, contact me at andrew.wells88@gmail.com.